Course

 NOTE: The main required reading for this course is What Your Employees Need and Can't Tell You: Adapting to Change with the Science of Behavioral Economics, by Melina Palmer (your instructor).
 The cost of the course has been adjusted to reflect the price of the book.

 The course instructor is Melina Palmer, founder and CEO of The Brainy Business, which provides behavioral economics consulting to businesses of all sizes from around the world.
 Her podcast, The Brainy Business, has downloads in over 170 countries.
 Melina worked in corporate marketing and brand strategy for over a decade before earning her master’s in behavioral economics.
 She has contributed research to the Association for Consumer Research, Filene Research Institute, and writes the Behavioral Economics & Business column for Inc Magazine.
-She has written three books: What Your Customer Wants and Can’t Tell You (2021), What Your Employees Need and Can't Tell You (2022), and The Truth About Pricing (which is set to publish in January 2024).
+She has written three books: What Your Customer Wants and Can’t Tell You (2021), What Your Employees Need and Can't Tell You (2022), and The Truth About Pricing (2024).

 Curriculum Outline (subject to change)